adisen99/msc_project/README.md

 ### TODO -

+#### Priority

+- [ ] Implementation of Dynamic and Thermodynamic Effects

+- [ ] Inter-annual variability

+- [ ] Precip-temp varying plot in regions of dipole behavior

-- [ ] URGENT : Binning code fix nan error
+- [ ] Complete winter season binning

+- [x] Repeat the regridding using the `conservative` method which is recommended for upscaling using `xesmf` - The `conservative` method is not working so sticking to the `bilinear` method.
+The difference of the output is quite low.

+#### If time available

 - [ ] Implement quantile regression as an alternative regressor and also the ZM method from Ali 2018 paper and compare the time and results with the binning method.
 Link to the technique - click [here](https://www.statology.org/quantile-regression-in-python/) and [here](https://subramgo.github.io/2017/03/13/Quantile-Regression/) or using SKlearn.

-- [ ] Implementation of Dynamic and Thermodynamic Effects
+(NOT DOING)

 - [ ] Figure out the use of finding Block maxima and Climate change Indices - Resources -' https://search.brave.com/search?q=calculate+block+maxima+python&source=desktop